 The 1994 Michael Schumacher-Damon Hill Collision: Was It a Mistake?

 Schumacher and Hill’s collision was so remarkable in terms of the outcome that it is discussed even today.
 So, what happened?

-Though of a different era and having different personalities, there were some similarities between Michael and Ayrton Senna.
-Interestingly, it has to do with their driving style.
+Though of different eras and having different personalities, there were some similarities between Michael and Ayrton Senna.
+Interestingly, it has to do with their driving styles.
 Read on.